 In my last post I suggested we need to be creatively active every day in order to ‘stay in love’ with our muse.

-When I first came across that idea, I balked.
-I couldn’t always be in my studio.
+When I first came across that idea, I argued with it.
+“I couldn’t always be in my studio.
 Sometimes, life gets in the way.
-Or I need a break because the well is dry.
+I need a break when the well is dry.”